ltdrdata/ComfyUI-Inspire-Pack/README.md

     * `Regional Seed Explorer By Mask (Inspire)`
     * `Regional Seed Explorer By Color Mask (Inspire)`
   * `Regional CFG (Inspire)` - By applying a mask as a multiplier to the configured cfg, it allows different areas to have different cfg settings.
-  * `Color Mask To Depth Mask` - Convert the color map from the spec text into a mask with depth values ranging from 0.0 to 1.0.
+  * `Color Mask To Depth Mask (Inspire)` - Convert the color map from the spec text into a mask with depth values ranging from 0.0 to 1.0.

-* Image Util
+### Image Util
   * `Load Image Batch From Dir (Inspire)`: This is almost same as `LoadImagesFromDirectory` of [ComfyUI-Advanced-Controlnet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet).
 This is just a modified version.
 Just note that this node forcibly normalizes the size of the loaded image to match the size of the first image, even if they are not the same size, to create a batch image.
   * `Load Image List From Dir (Inspire)`: This is almost same as `Load Image Batch From Dir (Inspire)`.
 However, note that this node loads data in a list format, not as a batch, so it returns images at their original size without normalizing the size.
   * `Load Image (Inspire)`: This node is similar to LoadImage, but the loaded image information is stored in the workflow.
 The image itself is stored in the workflow, making it easier to reproduce image generation on other computers.